10 Important Things to Consider Before You Launch A Course

 Maybe it’s a mental block preventing moms from starting a morning routine that makes self-care a priority.
-Or is your target audience placing all their energy and effort into outward appearance and what other people think.
 Whatever the biggest need is market your course to meet that pain point.

 Offer a Transformation Outcome

 When people sign up for your course, they want to know how they’ll be better off when they’re done than when they started.
 Will they experience greater day-to-day contentment?
 Will they feel healthier?
 Will their relationships improve?
 Reflect on what personal benefit you’ve received from your topic of expertise.
-Then decide how you can convey how this transformation will change your students’ lives.
+Then convey how this transformation will change your students’ lives.

 Planning Your Course Structure

 Once you identify your target audience and you understand their needs you can plan what to teach.
 What you offer will depend on their knowledge and skill level.
 If you’re teaching yoga sequences, for example, are they in need of a basic sun salutation or are they ready to level up to a yoga-HIIT combo?